hoangvv5794/g-transformer/README.md

 ## Edit by Hoangvv8
 * Evaluate with group n-sentences
-Add parameter --divided-group-sentences to divide a paragraph in chunk of 3 or 5 or n sentences So step prepare data follow this guide:
+Add parameter --divided-group-sentences to divide a paragraph in chunk of 3 or 5 or n sentences.
+So step prepare data follow this guide:
 - Random initialized:
 ```